 By the end of a residency program, residents can be making nearly as much as senior physicians depending on the specialty.
 Finishing resident salaries range from $70,000 - $125,000 annually.

 As mentioned earlier, the amount a medical resident is paid varies largely depending on geography.
 In Canada, although resident salaries typically increase by the same amount each year, they typically start around $60,000 each year.

-Exact figures for the U.S. are a bit harder to find state to state since there are larger variations depending on specialty.
-Starting salaries for U.S. residents are generally higher than in Canada, and never seem to dip below $57,000 regardless of the specialty.
+Exact figures for the U.S. are harder to find state to state since there are larger variations depending on specialty.
+Starting salaries for U.S. residents are generally higher than in Canada and never seem to dip below $57,000 regardless of the specialty.

 Most European countries have a universal healthcare system, meaning that while private healthcare exists, it is mainly centralized.
 Like Canada, centralized healthcare means more regular average pay for residents across Europe.

 Benefits vary between individual workplaces and are not guaranteed.
-Most residents receive healthcare benefits such as dental, maternity leave, and life insurance.
+In addition to the average salary, most residents receive healthcare benefits such as dental, maternity leave, and life insurance.
 Some places will also offer their residents smaller benefits like meal cards, parking spots, and lockers.

 Most workplaces will give residents paid vacation days and a certain number of sick days.
 On-call stipends are also typically offered per duty period.
 More and more workplaces in Canada and the US are beginning to offer parental leave, which allows fathers or secondary caretakers to take paid time off to care for their children.

-Here are a few examples of salaries and benefits in US clinics today.
-Not all practices are transparent with salaries and benefits, but it is always a good idea to check websites or call with any salary/benefit questions you have about a potential residency.
+Here are a few examples of residency salaries and benefits in U.S. clinics today.
+Not all practices are transparent with salaries and benefits.
+Still, it is always good to check websites or call with any salary/benefit questions you have about a potential residency.